Dreaming381/Latios-Framework/Documentation~/Core/README.md

     -   Automatically provide the ECB its dependencies similar to `ICollectionComponent`

-    -   Specialized CommandBuffer types which use fast paths when you know what you need to write in advance
+    -   Specialized CommandBuffer types which use fast paths when you know in advance what type of commands you need to write

+        -   InstantiateCommandBuffer

+        -   DestroyCommandBuffer

+        -   EnableCommandBuffer

+        -   DisableCommandBuffer

+        -   EntityOperationCommandBuffer

+-   EntityLocationInChunk

+-   SimdFloat3 improvements

+-   Extensions

+    -   StringBuilder extensions for FixedString types

+    -   NativeList.AddRangeFromBlob

+    -   BlobBuilder.ConstructFromNativeArray

+-   Rename *global entities* to *blackboard entities*

+## Near-Term Roadmap

+-   Gameplay Toolkit

+    -   Reduce cognitive overhead of DOTS for gameplay programmers

+    -   Entity component references and Entity buffer element references

+    -   Hierarchy navigation and modification

+    -   Type handle dependency resolver

+    -   A/B systems

 -   Codegen generic components